popphp/pop-form/README.md

 ### Validation

-Of course, one of the main reasons of using a form component such as this one is the leverage the validation aspect of it.
+Of course, one of the main reasons for using a form component such as this one is the leverage the validation aspect of it.
 You've already seen the use of a basic validator from the `pop-validator` component and those are easy enough to use.
 But, you can create your own custom validators by either extending the `pop-validator` component with your own or just writing your own custom